 In this article, we’ll go over why you should use a bed sham, the most popular types of shams, and the differences between pillowcases and shams.
 This should help you decide if buying bed shams is right for you.

 We generally use bed shams purely for decorative purposes.
 The term bed “sham” describes pillowcases with a false front, so they make your pillows look like a decorative piece.
 With interesting designs and patterns on the front, shams add a pop of color, texture, and depth to your bedroom.

 Shams are available in different styles and patterns to suit your bedroom decor.
 You’ll find them with lace, applique work, sequins, decorative ties, or buttons.

 Since certain shams are accessorized, you may not want to rest on one in bed.
-If you are sitting up in bed reading or working, use a bed sham for back support.
+If you are using a mattress for sitting up in bed to read or work, use a bed sham for back support.
 Most people generally remove the sham covered pillows from the bed before sleeping and put them back in the morning when they make the bed.

 Bed shams are sold as standalone pieces or included as part of a bedding set.
 Before buying the best pillow sham for yourself, check the size of the pillow you intend to use with the sham.

 Bed Sham Sizes